Family Business Specialty

 E. Malpractice Liability Insurance

-All RFMs must submit evidence of applicable malpractice insurance coverage.
+All RFMs must submit evidence of applicable malpractice insurance coverage for Alberta.

 F. Ongoing Activity and Education